 Hormones do not take holidays; instead, they naturally cycle and decrease as we age, especially for women reaching menopause.
 So, they never take a holiday, which means they are always working to cope with natural physical changes.
-As these levels decrease in a woman’s body, symptoms of aging appear and begin to persist; this period of change is commonly known as perimenopause and menopause.
-Typical symptoms of declining hormone levels include hot flushes, trouble sleeping, fatigue, memory fog and a decline in sexual desire.
+As these levels decrease in a woman’s body, symptoms of aging appear and begin to persist.
+Physicians recognize this period of change commonly known as perimenopause and menopause.
+Women experience typical symptoms of declining hormone levels that include hot flushes, trouble sleeping, and fatigue.
+They may also note memory fog and a decline in sexual desire.
 Stressful times can further aggravate these symptoms of hormonal deficiency.

 Should I Take Hormones?

 This question is asked daily by patients experiencing the symptoms of menopause and perimenopause.
 Generally, my answer is “Yes; you should take them.”
 When it comes to the issues surrounding menopause and hormone changes, in my opinion the benefits of taking them far outweigh the small risks that can be associated with this treatment option.